provider image

 Can dehydration cause orange pee?
 Why is your pee dark yellow in the morning?

 Dehydration is a common cause of darker-colored urine.
 This is common in the morning with your first urine of the day.
-It can also be dark if you have not been drinking enough water or if you are exercising and losing fluids.
+It can also be dark if you haven’t been drinking enough water or if you’re exercising and losing fluids.

 Is your diet causing orange pee?

 What you eat can also impact the color of your urine.
-For example, when you eat food that is deeply colored, such as carrots or beets, it may turn your urine pink or red.
+For example, when you eat food that’s deeply colored, such as carrots or beets, it may turn your urine pink or red.

 Are your vitamins or supplements causing orange pee?

-Certain vitamins or supplements can also cause your urine to turn dark or orange.
+Certain vitamins or supplements can also cause your urine to turn orange or fluorescent yellow (neon yellow).
 These include:

 Do medications change the color of your urine?